alejandrorgijon/plada_package/README.md

-# plada
+# Plada: an R package to PLAy with your DAta
 > *Copyright 2023 (Alejandro Rodríguez-Gijón).
 Licensed under the MIT license.*

-The package `plada` aims to help you <i><b>PLA</b>ying with your meta<b>DA</b>ta</i> (quite original name, huh?).
+The package `plada` aims to help you <i><b>PLA</b>ying with your <b>DA</b>ta</i> (quite original name, huh?).

-During my PhD I needed some specific functions in R, but I could not find a package that would do them.
+During my PhD I needed some specific functions in R, but I could not find a package that would perform them.
 Therefore, I decided to develope them.
 I used these functions to sort and analyze genomic information and metadata of microbial genomes assembled from metagenomes (MAGs), but I certainly think many people from other fields can find them useful!

 At the moment, `plada` has 5 functions, but I may include more functions in the future: suggestions are appreciated.
 Note that the package also includes 4 tables with data (`sequences`, `some_bacteria`,`environments` and `random_data`) to test the functions included here.
-But I'm sorry to tell you my friend, these tables were randomly generated.
+But I'm sorry to tell you my friend, these tables were randomly generated and they are not real.

 ## Installation